My Brilliant Career: Film, TV or theatrical adaptations

 A 1979 film version, produced by Margaret Fink and directed by Gillian Armstrong, features Judy Davis and Sam Neill in starring roles as Sybylla and Harry.

 A theatrical version by Kendall Feaver premiered in December 2020 at the Belvoir Street Theatre in Sydney.

 A musical theatre adaptation was first performed in 2024 by the Melbourne Theatre Company at the Southbank Theatre.

-A TV adaptation produced for Netflix was announced in 2025, set to star Philippa Northeast in the lead role.
+A TV adaptation produced for Netflix was announced in 2025, starring Philippa Northeast in the lead role.
+The series received a worldwide release on 13 August 2026.